Globalism: Concept

-The term first came into widespread usage in the United States.
+The term first came into a widespread usage in the United States of America.
+The earliest use of the word is from 1943, in the book The War for Man's Soul by Ernst Jäckh, who used it to describe Adolf Hitler's global ambitions.

+As globalization, globalism became associated with economy, specifically economic integration.
+But the origins of the concept is military rather than economic, bound to the Second World War and its "Air-Age Globalism."
+Examining the statistical analysis of published texts in English language provided by Google, Or Rosenboim found that the term global started to gain ground just after the outbreak of the War.
+It was at that moment that the new global political space appeared as a response to total and all-encompassing nature of the war, facilitated by technological innovations.
+An awareness of the political significance of the globe as a unitary whole, “oneness,” became known as globalism.
+By the late 1940s, the modern concept of globalism was formed in the United States.

-The modern concept of globalism arose in the post-war debates of the 1940s in the United States.
-In their position of unprecedented power, planners formulated policies to shape the kind of postwar world they wanted, which in economic terms meant a globe-spanning capitalist order centered exclusively upon the United States.
-This was the period when its global power was at its peak: the United States was the greatest economic power the world had ever known, with the greatest military machine in human history.
+In their position of unprecedented power, US planners formulated policies to shape the kind of postwar world they wanted, which in economic terms meant a globe-spanning capitalist order centered exclusively upon the United States.
+This was the period when its global power was at its peak: the United States was the greatest economic power the world had known, with the greatest military machine in history.
 In February 1948, George F. Kennan's Policy Planning Staff said: "[W]e have about 50% of the world's wealth but only 6.3% of its population. ...
 Our real task in the coming period is to devise a pattern of relationships which will permit us to maintain this position of disparity."
 America's allies and foes in Eurasia were still recovering from World War II at this time.
 Historian James Peck has described this version of globalism as "visionary globalism".
 Per Peck, this was a far-reaching conception of "American-centric state globalism using capitalism as a key to its global reach, integrating everything that it can into such an undertaking".
 This included global economic integration, which had collapsed under World War I and the Great Depression.